jay-johnson03/jay-johnson03/README.md

 **All About Me**

 Introduction : Hello!
-My name is Jay Johnson and I am currently a student at Oklahoma City University.
-My major is Computer Science with minors in Math and Cybersecurity.
-I am currently learning Java, JavaScript, HTML/CSS, mySQL, Node.js, and Web APis.
+My name is Jay Johnson and I am currently a student majoring in Computer Science with minors in Math and Cybersecurity.
+I am currently learning Web Development, Python, and Lisp.

 ## About Me
 ### Music